hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

 ``mode``

-    If ``download-only`` option is set, the recipe changes access permissions of downloaded file to specified octal mode.
-Is ignored if the ``download-only`` option is not set.
+    Sets the file mode on the downloaded file using the specified octal mode.
+    This option has effect only if ``download-only`` is set to ``true``.
+    New in version 1.7.0.

 ``filename``